CaseyRo/casey.berlin/posts/My Apple Vision (Pro).md

 > Using a Mac, you are in a physical place.
 There is a display in front of you in that place, and on that display are application windows.
 Using VisionOS, there are just application windows in the physical place in which you are

+* djay designing for visionOS (DJ app) --> https://developer.apple.com/news/?id=q0cq9dv9

+> In the end, this incredible use of technology serves a very simple purpose: interacting with the music you love.
+Morsy — a musician himself — points to a piano he keeps in his office.
+“That piano has had the same interface for hundreds of years,” he says.
+“That’s what we’re trying to reach, that sweet spot between complexity and ease of use.
+With _djay_ on Vision Pro, it’s less about, ‘Let’s give people bells and whistles,’ and more, ‘Let’s let them have this experience.’”

 ## Current conclusion (11.1.24)